nathancarter/semigroupviz/to-do-list.md

 ## Options

- * Create options controls for H-classes that let you choose which of these options you want.
-Every time they change, update the JSON and re-render.
  * Store in each D-class the number of elements that each of its H-classes should display.
 Initialize this value to something small, such as 5.
 Respect it in renderHClass().